Circularity

 We consider new business models a tool to foster more conscious customer behavior, and we recognise our responsibility to embrace and support the shift from how fashion is consumed to how it’s loved.

-To elongate the lifecycle of a garment and ensure it is enjoyed for as long as possible, we offer an in-store repair service beyond the 6-month warranty period for all of our items.
+To extend the lifecycle of a garment and ensure it is enjoyed for as long as possible, we offer an in-store repair service beyond the six-month warranty period for all of our items.
 We also mend every repairable item in our inventory by including a repair pack with each delivery to our stores, including buttons, linings and other trims, avoiding additional shipments to manufacturers.
-If a garment cannot be repaired, it is either upcycled through collaborations with universities, remanufactured or recycled.
+If a garment cannot be repaired, it is either upcycled through collaborations with universities, remanufactured, or recycled.

 Our progress